Easy Creamy Corn Soup

 Slow Cooker

 • Stir in butter, brandy, and heavy cream.
 Allow soup to cool slightly, then transfer mixture to a blender or food processor; cover and puree in batches until smooth.
-Return to cooker.
+Return to the cooker.
 Taste and adjust seasoning, adding sugar, salt, and/or black pepper to your liking.
-NOTE: if the soup is too thick to your taste, you can add hot water or milk to reach the desired consistency.

 • OPTIONAL: For a thin and extra smooth texture, place a fine sieve over a medium-size bowl and strain the mixture, pressing on solids with the back of a spoon.
 Discard solids.

-• Serve immediately topped with crisp bacon and sliced green onions, if desired, or keep warm, covered, on warm mode, or low for up to 2 hours.
+• Serve immediately, topped with crisp bacon and sliced green onions, if desired, or keep warm, covered, on warm mode, or low for up to 2 hours.

 Pressure Cooker